lerouzic/simuQuantGen/README.md

 	)
 }
 ```
-You can try to generate a single individual by typing
+You can try to generate a single individual by typing:
 ind<-init.individual(1, 5, 1)
 Each individual is represented by a list of 4 elements containing the genotype, the genotypic value, the phenotype and the fitness.
-Access the genotype of that individual by typing
+Access the genotype of that individual by typing:
 ind$genotype
 you can observe the values of the two alleles at the 5 loci.
-Now its genotypic value, by typing
+Now its genotypic value, by typing:
 ind$genot.value
 which is the sum of the genotypes (the 10 elements contained in ind$genot.value)
-and finally access its phenotype by
+and finally access its phenotype by:
 ind$phenotype

 The function init.population generates the initial population with as many individuals (init.individual) as in the population (pop.size) and returns those individuals as a list.
 ```{r}
 init.population <- function(pop.size, var.init, num.loci, var.env) {
 	replicate(pop.size, init.individual(var.init, num.loci, var.env), simplify=FALSE)
 }
 ```
-Now generate your population by typing
+Now generate your population by typing:
 pop<-init.population(100, 1, 5, 1)
 This population contains 100 individuals, each of which is a list of the 4 elements described above.
 The first individual can be accessed by
 pop[[1]] and its values pop[[1]]$genotype etc...
 The last is pop[[100]]

 The make.gamete function makes a haploid gamete out of an individual.
 Random drawing is done by the sample function which draws by chance either allele 1 or 2 (c(1,2)) as many times as the number of rows in the genotype of an individual (number of loci) with replacement.
 Recombination rate is 0.5 between loci (=free recombination), so that drawing allele 1 or 2 at a given locus does not depend on the preceding value drawn.

 ```{r}
 make.gamete <- function(indiv) {
 	indiv$genotype[cbind(1:nrow(indiv$genotype), sample(c(1,2), nrow(indiv$genotype), replace=TRUE))]
 }
 ```
 To understand what the function does you can type:
 pop[[1]]$genotype to access the genotype of the first individual of the population
-and type
+and type:
 gam<-make.gamete(pop[[1]])
 gam is a random drawing at each locus of one of the two alleles of pop[[1]]$genotype.
 Visualize gam

 The make.offspring function makes an individual by binding the genotypes of two gametes coming from two individuals (mother and father).

 ```{r}
 make.offspring <- function(mother, father, var.env) {
 	genotype <- cbind(make.gamete(mother), make.gamete(father))